 What to Do Instead

 Commit to No Contact.
 Silence is your most powerful tool right now.
 It communicates strength, self-respect, and gives them the space to actually miss you.
-It shows you can survive without them, which is ironically the first step to making them want you back.
+It shows you can survive without them — which is, ironically, the first step to making them want you back.

 Mistake #2: The “Friend Zone” Trap (Agreeing to Be “Just Friends”)

 It sounds like a mature, reasonable compromise.
 “Let’s just be friends” feels safer than completely letting go.
-But it’s a trap that puts you in a position of emotional purgatory.
-You’ll be stuck watching their life from the sidelines, hoping for a scrap of attention, while they get all the emotional support of your presence without any of the commitment.
+But it’s a trap — one that puts you in emotional purgatory.

 The Psychology Behind It